Group Therapy

 Gathering in Mindful Presence & Self-Inquiry

-Slow Sundays is an 8-week women’s program to support you in cultivating more presence and intention to enjoy a life that feels like yours.
+Slow Sundays is a 6-week women’s program to support you in cultivating more presence and intention to enjoy a life that feels like yours.
 This group is a soft place to be in connection with yourself and a like-minded community.

 This group might be for you if you…